Ancient Egyptian royal ships: Hor-Aha Solar ships

-The ships are possibly associated with King Aha, the first ruler of that dynasty.
-The length of the structures varied from nearly 20 to 27m.

-These are the world's most ancient planked hulls.
+These are the world's oldest planked hulls.
 The traditions of the hull construction seen in all the excavated vessels continued through the end of the sixth century BC and, with the substitution of nails for mortise-and-tenon joints, into the present.
 An abandoned freighter, stripped of its internal timbers and left on a small branch of the Nile near Mataria (ancient Heliopolis, north of modern Cairo) provides the first instance of pegged mortise-and-tenon joints in an Egyptian hull.
 Not all joints were through-fastened, and the pegs, or treenails, may also have fastened frames to the hull, but for this marks a dramatic departure from previous shipbuilding techniques.
+Found near the boat grave were 30 pottery jars with pointed bottoms, which were usually used to transport beer.

 Dahshur

 Senusret III Solar ships

-Six boats, known as the Dahshur boats dating from the Middle Kingdom were found at Dahshur.
-They are about 10 m long each.
-In 1893, French archaeologist Jacques de Morgan discovered six boats near the Middle Kingdom pyramid of Senusret III at Dashur.
-He made drawings and measurements of only one boat (the White boat) from the cache at Dahshur.
-One of the ships measure 18 meters.

 Excavations conducted in 1894 and 1895 by de Morgan at the funerary complex of Senusret III on the plain of Dahshur revealed five or six small boats.
+He made drawings and measurements of one of the boats (the White boat) from the cache at Dahshur.

-Today, only four of the "Dahshur boats" can be located with certainty; two are in the United States, one in the Carnegie Museum of Natural History in Pittsburgh and one in the Field Museum of Natural History in Chicago.
+Today, only four of the "Dahshur boats" can be located with certainty.
+Two are in the United States: one in the Carnegie Museum of Natural History in Pittsburgh and one in the Field Museum of Natural History in Chicago.
 The remaining two were on display in the Cairo Museum, but were relocated to the Sharm El-Sheikh Museum in 2020.
+These boats are each about 10 meters long.

 Since their excavation these boats remained relatively inconspicuous until the mid-1980s when a study of the two hulls in the United States was conducted.

+Another boat pit, thought to belong to Senusret III, has also been found south of the Pyramid of Senusret III.
+This boat pit is lined with bricks and measures 18 meters long.
+However, no boat was found in the pit.

 Amenemhat III Solar ship

-The Ship pit was discovered at the south perimeter of his pyramid, it measured 15 meter by 5.57 meters.
+This boat pit, located south of the Pyramid of Amenemhat III, was made of brick and measured 15 meters long and 5.57 meters wide.
+This boat pit was later used as a tomb, though there is no evidence as to when it was converted.
+The boat pit did not contain any remains for the boat.

 Saqqara

-Mastabas
+North Saqqara

-A 'model estate' and funerary boat was found at Saqqara by W. Emery (in 1957–58; tomb S 3357, 3 ships).
+A 'model estate' and funerary boat was found at Saqqara by Walter Emery (in 1957–58; tomb S 3357, 3 ships).
 At least 3 mud-brick boat graves were associated with First Dynasty rulers and high-ranking officials.

 Unas Solar ship

 The Pyramid of Unas in North Saqqara has two boats.
-One the boat pits is 44 meter long and is located 150 meter away from the remains of the funeral temple.
-Lined with limestone blocks these boat pits are thought to have been simulacra of solar boats.
+One the boat pits is 44 meters long and is located 150 meters away from Unas' funeral temple.
+The boats are lined with limestone blocks and are situated east to west, as many solar ships are.
+The two boat pits are next to each other.